-Because she had additional cavernous angiomas, Taylor received genetic testing.
-Testing revealed a mutation of the CCM3 gene, which tends to lead to a more severe form of cavernous angioma illness.
+Because she had additional cavernous malformations, Taylor received genetic testing.
+Testing revealed a mutation of the CCM3 gene, which tends to lead to a more severe form of cavernous malformation illness.
 Taylor is the first in her family to have a CCM3 mutation.

 Taylor’s parents are grateful for the positive surgical outcome, but they still worry.
 “Unfortunately, always in the back of mine and her daddy’s mind is the anxiety of not knowing what is going on in there,” said Elizabeth.
 “Is there any new activity, anything we should know about?”

 Elizabeth and Pasco treasure Taylor and her resilience.
 “She is beautiful, smart, charming, witty, stubborn, and strong.
 She still amazes us every day with things she does.”

 Flemming KD, Kumar S, Brown RD Jr, Lanzino G. Predictors of Initial Presentation with Hemorrhage in Patients with Cavernous Malformations.
 World Neurosurg.
 2020 Jan;133:e767-e773.